Leonard I. Green: Philanthropy

 In 1986, Green became a founding director of Los Angeles Opera serving as its president and chief executive from 1998 to 2001.
 He personally donated $2 million to the opera and was credited with recruiting Plácido Domingo as artistic director.
 Green was also a member of the board of the Music Center of Los Angeles County.

 Personal life and death

 Green was married three times.
-In 1995, Green married his third wife, Jude Green, a physical therapist from Michigan; they divorced in 2000.
-Green has two children: daughter Suzanne and son Steven.
+In 1995, Green married his third wife, Jude Green, from Michigan; they divorced in 2000.
+Green has two children.